zeekay/better-auth/README.md

 locally within this repo.
 They can be adapted for standalone use, but are intentionally not set up for it.

+**Note:** Examples on the `main` branch may not match your version of the Better Auth component.
+Use the `latest` branch for the latest stable release and the `alpha` branch for the latest alpha release.

 1. Clone or fork the repo
 2. Install root dependencies